Skåtøy Municipality: Name

-The municipality (originally the parish) is named after the island of Skåtøy (Skotøy) since the first Skåtøy Church was built there.
+The municipality is named after the old Skåtøy prestegjeld.
+The prestegjeld was named after the island of Skåtøy (Skotøy) since the first Skåtøy Church was built there.
 The first element is identical to the word skot which means "overhang" or "projection of land".
 The last element is identical to the word øy which means "island".

 Historically, the name of the municipality was spelled Skaatø.
 On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Skaatøy.
 The letter y was added to the end of the word to "Norwegianize" the name (ø is the Danish word for "island" and øy is the Norwegian word).
 On 21 December 1917, a royal resolution enacted the 1917 Norwegian language reforms.
 Prior to this change, the name was spelled Skaatøy with the digraph "aa", and after this reform, the name was spelled Skåtøy, using the letter å instead.

+Churches

+The Church of Norway had one parish (sokn) within Skåtøy Municipality.
+At the time of the municipal dissolution, it was part of the Skåtøy prestegjeld and the Bamble prosti (deanery) in the Diocese of Agder.